-The two approaches differ when the difference of means is adjusted for the Census variables.
-The most notable difference here is for median household income where the direct adjustment method is based entirely on the linear extrapolation between the groups while the Rosenbaum approach correctly captures the sense in which there is no reasonable way to adjust the treatment effect for this covariate.
-Since adjustment for percent black also requires much linear extrapolation, the randomization-based confidence interval again reflects the fact that the design itself has little information about what it means to adjust for this variable.
+Figure 32.6 shows that the Rosenbaum style covariance adjustment in these data is well approximated by the direct regressionstyle covariance adjustment in the unadjusted case or when the adjustment is made for baseline turnout and number of candidates and the version adjusted for baseline turnout and number of candidates (just) excludes zero from its ninety-five percent confidence interval.
+The two approaches differ when the difference of means is adjusted for the census variables.
+The most notable difference here is for median household income, where the direct adjustment method is based entirely on the linear extrapolation between the groups, whereas the Rosenbaum approach correctly captures the sense in which there is no reasonable way to adjust the treatment effect for this covariate.
+Because adjustment for percent black also requires much linear extrapolation, the randomization-based confidence interval again reflects the fact that the design itself has little information about what it means to adjust for this variable.